 - Get preapproved.
 Getting preapproved for a loan will not only give you bargaining power when shopping for a car, but you’ll also know exactly how much is in your budget.

 - Pick the car you love.
 Don’t rush into buying a car just because you’ve been offered a great financing deal.
 If the car isn’t the right fit for you, keep shopping so you don’t make a purchase you’ll regret later.

 - Opt for an extended warranty.
 Although an extended warranty can add a little more to your car’s overall cost, it can be worth it for the peace of mind.
 And since you have a 0% APR, you won’t have to pay interest on that little added cost.

 Is a 0% car loan cheaper than a regular car loan?

 If you make all of your payments on time and get a competitive price on the car, it can be.
-However, 0% car loans tend to have shorter terms resulting in higher monthly payments of a few hundred dollars.
+However, 0% car loans tend to have shorter terms, resulting in higher monthly payments.

-But if you’ve been approved for a 0% car loan from a dealership, odds are good you have great credit.
-You’ll probably be able competitive deals with a private lender.
+But if you’ve been approved for a 0% car loan from a dealership, odds are good that you have great credit.
+This means you’ll likely be able to score competitive deals with a private lender as well.

 0% car loans vs. rebates

 Dealerships will often give the customer the option of a 0% car loan or a cashback rebate to be used toward the purchase price of the car.
 The 0% financing offer is usually the better option, though you should crunch the numbers just to be sure.